- Meet Yogesh Lakhani, a chartered accountant from The Institute of Chartered Accountants of India.

 Adapting to new technologies along with all those new compliances coming in, made this role much more interesting.
 It’s been three amazing years of working with them, but I also want to explore what more UAE has to offer.

-Now with these new regulations, businesses have to seriously think over a few aspects, such as logistics, supply chain, etc. Maybe they even have to reorganize their way of overseeing their supply chain, billing, and other areas.
+Now with these new regulations, businesses have to seriously think about a few aspects, such as logistics, supply chain, etc. Maybe they even have to reorganize their way of overseeing their supply chain, billing, and other areas.

 Everybody will have to reconsider and shift their organizational objectives.
-A lot of people came here to set up businesses because of the zero tax policy.
+A lot of people came here to set up businesses because of the zero-tax policy.
 Now that Corporate tax is here, the companies here have to decide which business structure is the best for tax purposes.

 I believe that all the Indian chartered accountants are experts in direct as well as indirect tax.